RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/PLIDemo.md

 # Open PL/I Development by Using Enterprise Developer for Eclipse

+Rocket&reg; Enterprise Suite products provide a proprietary runtime engine to enable compatibility for customers’ IBM CICS applications.
+IBM and CICS are registered trademarks of International Business Machines Corp.
+Rocket Enterprise Suite products do not include an IBM CICS engine and are not affiliated with IBM.

 ## Contents
 - [Overview](#overview)
 - [Prerequisites](#prerequisites)
 - [How to Run the Demonstration](#how-to-run-the-demonstration)

 ## Overview
-This demonstration shows you how to compile, link and debug an Open PL/I BANK IBM® CICS® application by using the Eclipse IDE.
+This demonstration shows you how to compile, link and debug an Open PL/I BANK CICS application by using the Eclipse IDE.
 The demo instructions assume you already have a basic understanding of how to use Eclipse and some basic familiarity with Enterprise Server.
 If you decide to use the remote debug instructions, check with your system administrator for connection details (computer name, port, connection type, credentials) before starting.